-The last step to really caring for your microfiber cloths is drying them at a low heat.
+The last step on how to clean microfiber cloths is drying them at a low heat.
 High heat settings on your dryer can damage the small fibers in the cloths.
 By using a medium or low heat setting you can really help your microfiber cloths last longer.

 With these simple tips, your microfiber cloths will work great and help you clean for years!
-I love that I don’t have to waste paper towels or deal with lint on the mirrors when I am cleaning.
-Using and taking care of your microfiber cloths will help you save money and time.
+I love that I don't have to waste paper towels or deal with lint on the mirrors when I am cleaning.
+Knowing how to clean microfiber cloths will help you save money and time.

 P.S.
 If you don't already have microfiber cloths or want new ones I highly recommend the microfiber cloths here.
 They are usually under $10 for a 12 pack and work great!
 Plus, they are a dark pink so they don't show stains.